 Igloo IMP

-It is a unit with intuitive interfaces, designed to be used by anyone who can operate a computer or smartphone.
+It is a unit with intuitive interfaces, Designed to be used by anyone who can operate a computer or smartphone.

 This all-in-one has been designed not only for AV delivery, but as an everyday business tool, so it is not necessary to incorporate any additional components or 'patch' any software.